 This is Richard

-Peña has performed with players such as Grammy Award Winner Charlie Sepúlveda, Horacio “El Negro” Hernández, Ramón Vázquez, Yissy García, Ricardo Pons, Fernando García, Edgard Abraham, Guy Frómata, Julio Alvarado, Juan Guillermo Aguilar, Gonchi Sifre, Fidel Morales, Pedro Guzman, Jose Ortiz, Efraín Martínez, Elías Santos Celpa, Gabriel Rodriguez, Sammy Morales, Hector Matos, Jose Oquendo, Edmar Colón, Orlando Laureano, Latin singers Carlos Vives, Victor Manuelle and Tito el Bambino.
+Peña has performed with players such as Latin Grammy Award Winners Charlie Sepúlveda, Horacio “El Negro” Hernández, Ramón Vázquez, Yissy García, Ricardo Pons, Fernando García, Edgard Abraham, Guy Frómata, Julio Alvarado, Juan Guillermo Aguilar, Gonchi Sifre, Fidel Morales, Pedro Guzman, Jose Ortiz, Efraín Martínez, Elías Santos Celpa, Gabriel Rodriguez, Sammy Morales, Hector Matos, Jose Oquendo, Edmar Colón, Orlando Laureano, Latin singers Carlos Vives, Victor Manuelle and Tito el Bambino.
 He also recorded in the award winning album "Ready For Departure" by Guess Who Jazz Quartet (awarded for Best New Production by the Fox Music USA Latin Music Awards in 2015), which featured artists such as Charlie Sepúlveda, Egui Castrillo, Ricardo Pons, Raúl Maldonado, William Machado. and Berklee's first cuatro player Fabiola Marí Méndez.

 On October 16th of 2018, Richard released his first solo album “Hey, Don Rey!” (all original music).
 Dedicated to Richard’s father, “Hey, Don Rey!” is a powerful view of the Latin side of jazz guitar.
 With an astonishing blend of the traditional sounds of Latin music, the modern colors of post-bop/fusion jazz and the warm sound of the guitar, Peña delivers a refreshing pallet of melodic and harmonic ideas that renews the role of the guitar in the tradition of Latin Jazz.